NodeBE4/opinion/_posts/2022-02-07-Commodify.md

 When, then, did private individuals lose the ability to challenge states?
 They never had it, *unless they became the state*.
 Modern history is full of examples of warlords taking on foreign and domestic enemies, but whenever they take territory they naturally build a state around them.
 This has always been the case.

+----- __73.2__ -----2022-02-10 04:18:15+08:00:

+They also "made themselves the state".
+That kind of thing still happens today, with probably the best examples being Libya and ISIL where largely foreign forces established themselves as a local government.